YashBhalodi/chessnote/STATUS.md

 - **Completed Features**:
     - **Benchmarking**: Added performance benchmarks, including a comprehensive test against a large, real-world PGN file (`Kasparov.pgn`), to validate performance claims and prevent regressions.
-- **Next Step**: Implement a fuzz test for the parser to ensure it handles all malformed input without crashing.
+- **Next Step**: Reorganize and enhance project documentation.
+This includes creating a detailed technical documentation hub in the `docs/` directory and refining the main `README.md` to serve as a high-level project showcase.
 - **Upcoming Tasks**:
+    - Implement a fuzz test for the parser to ensure it handles all malformed input without crashing.
     - Create a `CONTRIBUTING.md` file to guide future contributors.

 ---